lshtm-gigs/gigs/README.md

 INTERGROWTH-21<sup>st</sup> project.
 You will find functions for converting between anthropometric measures (e.g. weight or length) to z-scores and percentiles, and the inverse.
-Also included are functions for classifying newborn growth according to DHS guidelines.
+Also included are functions for classifying newborn and infant growth according to DHS guidelines.

 ## Installation